smhurf/lewagon_challenges/01-Python/01-Programming-Basics/01-Sum-Of-Three/README.md

-# Sum of Three

 Let's start with a very simple exercise to understand how these exercises are going to work.

 ## Check

 Some of the exercises will have a `check.sh` bash script.
-This script will check if your challenge is correct (using [Test-Driven Development (TDD)]https://en.wikipedia.org/wiki/Test-driven_development) where tests have been written beforehand by Le Wagon's teachers).
+This script will check if your challenge is correct (using [Test-Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development) where tests have been written beforehand by Le Wagon's teachers).
 To run this script in your terminal, `cd` to the proper folder (as explained above ☝️) and run:

 ```bash
 ./check.sh